Promises of N.England Magazine

 “Well, I don’t want to keep you two all afternoon, so do you mind if I fire off several questions, and you can decide which ones you would like to answer?
 I can always circle back to them before we part.
 I have some specific questions about the MKE.”

-They both looked at each other, raised an eyebrow, winked and nodded as though this had been planned.
+They both looked at each other, raised an eyebrow, winked and nodded.
 You can see the love and caring they have for one another.

 Sherri nodding began, “Well, we were married in PRBC and it’s been like home to us.
 We believe it’s important to give back to God at least a portion of what He has blessed us with.
 This area needs more of the love of God.
-This is where the Pilgrims came so long ago to practice this.
+This is where the Pilgrims came so long ago to practice their freedom of religion.
 That kind of brings me to the outreaches that we’ve established for Veterans, homeless and single parents.
 I fit into all of those categories at one time, and decided that I would give to others less fortunate than myself.
 The opportunity to do so arose out of our participation in the MKE back in 2019.
 It served Dana and I well!
-We tell all of our friends, business partners and even acquaintances who will listen about it.”
+We tell all of our friends, business partners and even acquaintances who will listen – naturally providing they’re interested in hearing about it!”

 Dana softly added, “It’s Sherri’s design.
 The house.
 She created it.
 She had help from an engineer and architect, but it is her original plan come to life!”